 Suriname's Membership in International Organizations:

 In recent years, Suriname has focused on bolstering regional ties through membership in CARICOM, UNASUR, and CELAC.
 Suriname is one of only two countries in the Western Hemisphere to be a member of the Organization of the Islamic Conference.
-Suriname and the United States belong to a number of the same international organizations, including the Organization of American States, Inter-American Development Bank, United Nations, World Bank, World Trade Organization, the International Monetary Fund and the United Nations.
+Suriname and the United States belong to a number of the same international organizations, including the Organization of American States, the Inter-American Development Bank, the United Nations, the World Bank, the World Trade Organization, and the International Monetary Fund.